prmeyn/UmbracoOutputCache/README.md

 This should help improve the performance of your Umbraco server bringing down CPU utilization etc.

 ## CacheLifeSpanInSeconds
 The default **CacheLifeSpanInSeconds** is 10 seconds, this can be modified using the [Advanced setup procedure](#advanced-setup-procedure).
-Its important to note that content changes in the backoffice will reset the cache, so that published changes are avaiable instantly.
+Its important to note that content changes in the backoffice will reset the cache, so that published changes are available instantly.

 # Simple setup procedure
 Just install the [package](https://www.nuget.org/packages/UmbracoOutputCache), and your default RenderController will have OutputCache enabled with a 10 seconds cache interval, which means you get OutputCaching enabled by just installing the package.